 in-depth interviews with community members, activists, academics, artists and journalists shut out by the mainstream media, debates between activists and people in power, investigative reports and exclusive interviews with usual and controversial guests, and on-the-ground reporting from protests, the recent conventions and hot spots round the world.

-Democracy Now! - Facts and figure
+Democracy Now! - Facts and figures

 Democracy Now! is the fastest growing independent news program in the United States of America .
 The educational program is now syndicated to more than 700 radio and TV, satellite and cable TV networks in North America reaching millions of people worldwide.